AckerlyXu/heima/articles/site-recovery/site-recovery-faq.md

 ### Can I do an offline replication the first time I replicate to Azure?
 This isn't supported.

+### Can I exclude specific disks from replication?
+This is supported when you're [replicating VMware VMs and Hyper-V VMs](site-recovery-exclude-disk.md) to Azure, using the Azure portal.

 ### Can I replicate virtual machines with dynamic disks?
 Dynamic disks are supported when replicating Hyper-V virtual machines.
 They are also supported when replicating VMware VMs and physical machines to Azure.
 The operating system disk must be a basic disk.